Management can make all the difference to a company's success and thus its share price.

 Legendary investor Warren Buffett has always looked for impressive management teams when picking stocks.
 His latest acquisition, Heinz, has long had a reputation for strong management.
 Indeed Mr Buffett praised its “excellent management” alongside its high quality products and continuous innovation.

 So I think it's important to tell you about the FTSE 100 company in which the billionaire stock-picker has a substantial stake.
 A special free report from The Motley Fool -- "The One UK Share Warren Buffett Loves" -- explains Mr Buffett's purchase and investing logic in full.

-And Mr Buffett, don't forget, rarely invests outside his native United States, which to my mind makes this British blue chip -- and its management -- all the more attractive.
+Mr Buffett rarely invests outside his native United States, which makes this British blue chip -- and its management -- all the more attractive.
 So why not download the report today?
-It's totally free and comes with no further obligation.
-Just head to www.fool.co.uk.
+It's free and comes with no further obligation.
+Just visit www.fool.co.uk today!